 #1.
 Do Background Search

 You can only be certain that your diamond was sourced ethically by knowing its exact origin.
-A good and responsible jeweler will let you know where the jewelry comes from.
-If you can not get this information from the company, look for a different jeweler.
+Any good and responsible jeweler will let you know where the jewelry comes from.
+If you can not get this information from the company, they avoid that seller.

 #3.
 Demand For a Certificate

 It is common for jewelry retailers to overhype the pieces they sell.
-However, to be sure that you are getting the real deal, ask for the jewelry’s certification.
-The certification will confirm the jewelry’s quality, source, and even value.
+You can the jewelry’s certification to ascertain that specific piece.
+You can check for its quality, its source, and even value.
 You can also know the process followed when making that specific jewelry.

 Using a certificate to authenticate the jewelry you want to buy is a simple way to clear your doubt.
-The certificate will help you know whether the piece was sourced ethically.
+You will know how ethically the piece was sourced.

-- What is the exact place where the jewelry was mined?
+- What is the exact place where the mining of the jewelry took place?

-- Can I track where the jewelry originated?
+- Is it possible to track where the jewelry originated?

 - How can I know if you follow the standards of ethical jewelry sourcing?